CS107-off-piste/cs107-FinalProject/docs/documentation.md

 Along the same lines, we hope that our source code and software are available and accessible to people from all backgrounds and walks of life.
 Although development and documentation, at this point, is only done in English, we encourage user forums and discussions in any language and will try our best to assist.
 Where this proves to be difficult, we seek your understanding in the fact that our time and and resources towards this project are limited and we are unable to cater to speakers of all languages.

-Many of the maintainers of this repository also study or work full-time and owing to this, corresponse and attention to code reviews may not be immediate.
+Many of the maintainers of this repository also study or work full-time and owing to this, correspondence and attention to code reviews may not be immediate.
 Please help us streamline our communication by incorporating the guidelines in the document on [Contributing to the Code](../README.md#contributing-to-this-project).

 ## Future Features